Lanph3re/ctf/FacebookCTF2019/babylist/README.md

     - The last eighth free puts the chunk into unsorted bin.
 5. View the value of first, second elements in 9th list.
     - Array of 9th list is pointer of freed chunk in unsorted bin.
-    - first, second bytes are the address of somewhere in main_arena
+    - First, second bytes are the address of somewhere in main_arena
     - We can get base address of libc.

 After libc leak, the exploit scenario is as follows.